CornellNLP/CS4300_Flask_template/README.md

 First step is to launch an EC2 instance (on the Oregon Availability Zone)

-This EC2 instance should be using `Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-7c22b41c` as an AMI.
+This EC2 instance should be using `Ubuntu Server 18.04 LTS (HVM), SSD Volume Type` as an AMI.
 This AMI will be the same type of OS that we used for our VM.

 I would recommend that you choose the `t2.micro`, which is a small, free tier-eligible instance type.